 Anne Gloor conceived and founded PeaceNexus with the help of Hansjörg Wyss in 2009.
 Anne was PeaceNexus’ Executive Director from 2011 to 2014 to ensure the proper set up of the Foundation.
-She now oversees the Foundation’s endowment fund investments.

 From 1999 to 2011 Anne worked for the Swiss Foreign Ministry.
 In this time she designed peacebuilding programmes in Southern Africa, assisted in these programmes’ implementation while based in Mozambique, coordinated the Swiss mine action programme for two years, trained diplomats and experts in peacebuilding, and expanded the Swiss election support programme.
 Between 2006 and 2008 Anne was seconded to the General Directorate for External Relations of the European Commission to coordinate the EU election observation policy and operations in several countries.